Outbound-Process/.github/.github/ISSUE_TEMPLATE/fill-out-request-form.md

 &nbsp;

 ## 4. Data Protection (valid for both, SAP and third-party projects): Does the project process personal data?
+*If you answer yes, please get in touch with one of your data privacy/security contacts to check if the publication is OK.
+Please see the contact options here: https://wiki.wdf.sap.corp/wiki/pages/viewpage.action?pageId=1290737197.
+If that list doesn’t work for you, please see the list of global contacts here: https://wiki.wdf.sap.corp/wiki/display/PSSEC/Privacy  -->  "Organization and Responsibility"  -->  "SAP Product Security & Data Protection".
+For a definition of what personal data means see here: https://wiki.wdf.sap.corp/wiki/display/PSSEC/Privacy%20Impact%20Assessment*
 ```
-Please only answer with yes or no. If yes, please get in touch with one of the SAP Global Security contacts listed here:
+Please only answer with yes or no.
-https://wiki.wdf.sap.corp/wiki/display/PSSEC/Privacy  -->  "Organization and Responsibility"  -->  "SAP Product Security & Data Protection".
-For a definition of what personal data means see here: https://wiki.wdf.sap.corp/wiki/display/PSSEC/Privacy%20Impact%20Assessment
 ```